aryan-prog/Ecommerce-website/README.md

 Flexbox feature of CSS has been used here extensively to learn.

-# Ecommerce Website - JavaScript Application
+# Ecommerce Website

 ![Ecommerce Website Screenshot](ecommerce-1.png)
 ![Ecommerce Website Screenshot](ecommerce-2.png)

 Welcome to my Ecommerce Website!
-This project is a single-page application built for learning purposes using HTML, CSS, and JavaScript.
+This project is a single-page application built for learning purposes using HTML and CSS.
 The application simulates an ecommerce website, where users can browse products, add items to their cart, and proceed with a checkout process.
 Please note that this is not a fully functional production-ready website but rather a learning project.Flexbox feature of CSS has been used here extensively to learn.

 ## Table of Contents